 Satisfactorily dried using conventional air and kiln seasoning methods.

-Spotted Gum, despite its strength and density is a great timber to work with as it has few imperfections and a good level of natural oils which allow easy machining.
+Spotted Gum, despite its strength and density is a great timber to work with as it has a good level of natural oils which allow easy machining.
 It accepts oil and stain well, and has a lower tannin content that most other eucalyptus species.
 This means tannin staining and bleed-through is less of a problem.
 While it is excellent for machine work, Spotted Gum is also a good timber for carving and woodturning.